zepif/ai-algorithms/README.md

 # ai-algorithms
-Some implementation of AI algorithms
+A bunch of simple ML algorithms implemented in Python 3